 Sentences for tax offending are imposed under comprehensive laws designed to apply a scale of sanctions from financial punishments at the lowest level, through non-custodial community work, community and home detention, to a term of imprisonment for serious offending.
 Company officers can be criminally liable as parties to any tax offence committed by their company.

 The civil tax disputes process can run concurrently with a criminal process.
 However, to protect fair trial rights, the Court of Appeal has strongly indicated that a civil dispute or proceedings should not be conducted ahead of criminal proceedings.
+That approach has recently been confirmed in a case where criminal proceedings were vacated because IR’s civil procedures had compromised the criminal defence.
 In practice, therefore, IR will usually stay the disputes process and any related civil proceedings, often after the NOPA and NOR have been exchanged, to first complete criminal proceedings.
-Typically, IR then resumes civil processes, including the consideration of shortfall penalties which, if not imposed before prosecution, may be imposed in addition to criminal sanctions.
+That may change because the exchange of any notices in a civil dispute could conceivably compromise a criminal defence.
+Typically, IR resumes civil processes once the criminal matter has been disposed of, including the consideration of SFPs which, if not imposed before prosecution, may be imposed in addition to criminal sanctions.

-The civil tax disputes process can lead to the imposition of civil penalties by way of SFPs and/or result in criminal charges being laid.
+The civil tax disputes process can lead to the imposition of civil penalties by way of SFPs and/or result in criminal charges being laid, although the timing of each can be an issue as noted in 7.2 Relationship Between Administrative and Criminal Processes.
 The decision whether or not to prosecute is taken seriously within IR and is made against relatively well-publicised prosecution guidelines issued by both the Solicitor General and IR.
 The way the SFP regime and criminal offence provisions work together can lead to anomalies.

 A civil penalty will usually be proposed by IR, using the tax disputes process.
 It does not need to be resolved at the same time as a proposed substantive tax liability.
 The taxpayer can oppose the proposed imposition of the penalty through the tax disputes process and by a tax challenge in the TRA or the High Court.

-Criminal charges are usually laid in and dealt with by the District Court.
-The TRA does not have a criminal jurisdiction.
+Criminal charges are usually laid in and dealt with by the district court.
+The TRA does not have criminal jurisdiction.
 Once the charges are laid, the usual criminal process follows, under which the prosecution adduces evidence, which the defence tests.

 The prosecution carries the burden of proving any tax offence beyond reasonable doubt, and the taxpayer is not obliged to give evidence.
 In reality, if there is a contest over the extent of a tax liability in criminal proceedings (usually a matter for sentencing), that will be resolved in a disputed-facts hearing.
-To establish criminal liability, IR does not normally have to show the precise and correct liability; it only needs to show that the taxpayer’s position was wrong and that this was taken with the requisite knowledge and intent.
+To establish criminal liability, IR does not normally have to show the precise and correct liability or the precise sum evaded; it only needs to show that the taxpayer’s position was wrong and that this was taken with the requisite knowledge and intent.